Mule Pack Section

 If you love being in the Sierra, you'll love mule pack trips!
 All the joys of backpacking and more without carrying a pack!

-Each summer, you can usually choose from five or six trips to different locations.
-On the first day, mules carry our gear while we hike separately to our selected campsite in a scenic wilderness area, typically at an elevation of 9,000 to 11,000 feet We set up our base camp and on the "layover" days enjoy hiking, fishing, reading, relaxing or whatever activity the participant chooses.
+Each summer, you can choose from five to eight trips to different locations.
+On the first day, mules carry our gear while we hike separately to our selected campsite in a scenic wilderness area, typically at an elevation of 9,000 to 11,000 feet.
+We set up our base camp and, for the next several days, enjoy hiking, fishing, reading, relaxing or whatever activity the participant chooses..

 All activities are informal and unscheduled.
-In the evenings, we enjoy the traditional Mule Pack Happy Hour -- a potluck that often serves as dinner -- that includes goodies contributed by participants and wine provided by the Section.
-The Happy Hour provides an opportunity for everyone to decide the next day's activities and hike destinations.
-If wilderness regulations allow, a campfire is part of this event.
+In the evenings, we enjoy the traditional Mule Pack Happy Hour -- a potluck that often serves as dinner -- including goodies contributed by participants.
+Some trips include a full dinner provided by participants.
+The dinner hour provides an opportunity to socialize and discuss the next day's activities and hike destinations while enjoying wine provided by the Mule Pack Section.
 On the last day, the mules return to pick up our gear and we hike out, looking forward to next year's adventure.

 Mule packs are great opportunities for all lovers of the outdoors, especially